The League of Gentlemen's Apocalypse: Plot

-Jeremy Dyson proposes to the other members of The League of Gentlemen a new series in which everyone in Royston Vasey wakes up with a tail.
+Jeremy Dyson (played by Michael Sheen) proposes to the other members of The League of Gentlemen a new series in which everyone in Royston Vasey wakes up with a tail.
 The other writers are keen to move on to new projects instead.
 He is confronted by three characters from the series - Papa Lazarou, Edward and Tubbs - and tries to run but falls off a cliff.

 At the church the vicar, Bernice Woodall, tells Pauline Campbell-Jones and Mr. Chinnery that there are signs of The Apocalypse occurring.
 Hilary Briss has escaped from prison and holds Herr Lipp hostage, using him to hijack a car driven by Geoff Tipps.
 Fleeing fireballs, Briss leads them through a door in the church crypt, emerging in the real town of Hadfield, Derbyshire, the setting for Royston Vasey in The League of Gentlemen television series.

 With the situation explained to them by Lazarou and the Tattsyrups, Briss, Herr Lipp and Geoff Tipps travel to London.
 Lipp pretends to be his creator, Steve Pemberton, and goes to his home where he discovers Pemberton has been neglecting his family.
 Briss and Tipps read through The League of Gentlemen's new project, a historical horror called The King's Evil, while Briss chases after an escapee Pemberton and re-captures him.
 Returning to the hideout, Briss discovers that Tipps has written himself into The King's Evil as the hero.
 Lipp meanwhile has become deeply attached to Pemberton's family, in particular his children.
 He searches Pemberton's belongings for his notes.

 Briss takes Pemberton to Hadfield, where Pemberton telephones Reece Shearsmith.
 Shearsmith thinks that Briss is playing a joke on him, so Briss comes to the phone.
 Shearsmith initially believes that Mark Gatiss is joining in on the "joke" when he opens a door and Gatiss is standing right in front of him.
 Shearsmith and Gatiss find and capture Herr Lipp, and they travel to Hadfield.
 They go back to Royston Vasey via the dimensional door and swap hostages, but Pemberton is killed by a stray gunshot.
 Dr Erasmus Pea, the villain of The King's Evil, tries to persuade Briss to leave Royston Vasey and join him, but Briss refuses.
 Pea kills his fellow characters and turns them into a gigantic homunculus, which Briss fights.
 Shearsmith and Gatiss climb up the wall of the church to escape but Shearsmith falls to his death.